jasonknight/qushie/README.md

 Logic written in Javascript.
 The UI is furnished by QWebView, and JSCore is connected to exposed QObjects (QushieFile, QTelnet, QushieDatabase).

+### Components

+Qushie depends on the project https://github.com/jasonknight/qushie-app to actually run.
+You need to have both for it to actually work.

+Qushie is just a thin client, qushie-app is the code that actually does stuff.

 The main JS Space has the QRuntimeObject Qushie.

 ### To create a Socket/Telnet connection